Einar Tandberg-Hanssen: Career

 Tandberg-Hanssen was briefly a professor at the University in Oslo, before working at the High Altitude Observatory in Boulder, Colorado from 1961 to 1974.
 He was then a senior research scientist, later deputy director at the Space Science Laboratory at NASA's Marshall Space Flight Center in Huntsville, Alabama.
-From 1987 to 1993 he was the center's director.
+From 1987 to 1993 he was the director of the Space Science Lab.
 After retiring, he also served part-time as professor of physics at the University of Alabama.

 Tandberg-Hanssen was vice president of Commission 10 of the International Astronomical Union from 1979 to 1982 and president from 1982 to 1985.
 He was president of the Federation of Astronomical and Geophysical Data Analysis Services from 1990 to 1994.
 He was a fellow of the Norwegian Academy of Science and Letters from 1982 and received the NASA Exceptional Service Medal.
 He died in July 2011 in Huntsville.